Ecliptic: In the constellations

+Venus is the only planet that occasionally passes through all 25 of these constellations.

 Astrology

 The ecliptic forms the center of the zodiac, a celestial belt about 20° wide in latitude through which the Sun, Moon, and planets always appear to move.

 Traditionally, this region is divided into 12 signs of 30° longitude, each of which approximates the Sun's motion in one month.
 In ancient times, the signs corresponded roughly to 12 of the constellations that straddle the ecliptic.

 These signs are sometimes still used in modern terminology.
 The "First Point of Aries" was named when the March equinox Sun was actually in the constellation Aries; it has since moved into Pisces because of precession of the equinoxes.